Paediatric Vision Therapy in Delhi

 When More Coaching Is Not the Answer

 This is not a rare scenario.
 It represents a significant proportion of Delhi's "underachieving" students - children carrying a functional vision deficit that tutors, teachers, and standard optometrists are not trained to detect.
+A structured vision therapy programme fixes the visual system that was getting in the way of all the content already absorbed.

 Functional Vision Conditions That Affect Delhi Children's School Performance